khhsu0724/CTFAMultiplet/README.md

 Exact Diagonalization Code
 Different compilation method provided below
-To see stack trace error, compile with -rdynamic Arpack & MKL installation is recommended, arpack will use -lblas if MKL is not present
+To see stack trace error, compile with -rdynamic Arpack & MKL installation is recommended, arpack will use blas if MKL is not present

 1. Compile with this command on MAC
 ```console